CharlesKZW/tsdistance/README.md

   tsdistance is an comprehensive  open-source library for time series distance measures, which can be used in various time series machine learning tasks (classification, clustering, motif discovery, etc.)
 </p>

-## Notice
+## Notice on Installation
 This is alpha software under development and currently the best way to use is to download the repo and import distance functions needed.
-Feedbacks are welcome!
+We will upload it to platforms like PyPI soon.

 ## Getting started